botify-hq/developers-docs/api_docs/markdowns/api/analysis/features/segments.md

 # Segments

-The is the feature which allow you to deeply segment your website pages into several sections (ie: in the segment pagetype, we could have article pages, navigation pages, user pages etdc).
+This feature allows you to deeply segment your website pages into several sections (ie: in the segment pagetype, we could have article pages, navigation pages, user pages etdc).
 The segments can be configured in your project settings.